zehua0417/checkmate.nvim/README.md

 #### 1. Open or Create a Todo File

-- Create or open a file with the `.todo` extension
+- Create or open a markdown file that matches one of your configured patterns (defaults are `TODO.md`, `todo.md`, `*.todo.md`)
-- The plugin automatically activates for `.todo` files, treating them as Markdown
+- The plugin automatically activates for markdown files matching your configured patterns

-> As of now, the plugin is only activated when a buffer with `.todo` extension is opened.
+> You can customize which files activate Checkmate using the `files` configuration option.

 #### 2. Create Todo Items